What is hypoglycemia?

 Hypoglycemia can happen suddenly.
-It’s usually mild and can be easily treated by eating or drinking something with glucose.
-But if it isn’t treated, hypoglycemia can cause confusion, clumsiness, or fainting.
-Severe hypoglycemia can lead to seizures, coma, and even death.
+It’s usually mild and can be easily treated by eating or drinking something that contains glucose.
+But if left untreated, hypoglycemia can cause confusion, clumsiness, or fainting.
+Prolonged hypoglycemia can lead to seizures, coma, and even death.

 It’s important to be able to recognize the symptoms of hypoglycemia and be prepared how to correct it.

 As always, consult you doctor with any questions or concerns you may have regarding your blood sugar levels.

 Sometimes, hypoglycemia can happen while you sleep.
 Symptoms include:

 - Finding pajamas or sheets damp from perspiration

 - Feeling tired, irritable, or confused when you wake up

 What causes hypoglycemia?

 People with diabetes who take certain glucose-lowering medications may be at risk for hypoglycemia for a variety of reasons:

 - Eating meals or snacks that are too small, delayed, or skipped